 Why are you doing this assessment?

-Step 2: Determine the Purpose of the Study
+Step 2: Determine the Purpose of the Study/Assessment Work

 Step 3: Determine Where to Get the Information Needed

-Are students the only source of gathering the information you need?
+What/who are possible source of the information you need?

-Who are the other potential partners or focus of your assessment?
+Who are the potential partners to provide support with your assessment?

 Step 4: Determine the Best Assessment Methods

-Which of the three assessment methods are you going to utilize?
+Which of these assessment methods are you going to utilize?

 - A combination of the two